railwayapp/docs/src/docs/reference/volumes.md

 of:

 - Each service can only have a single volume.
+- Replicas cannot be used with volumes.
 - There is no built-in S/FTP support.
+- Down-sizing a volume is not support.
+You can only increase the size.
 - There is no file browser, or direct file download.
 To access your files, you must do so via the attached service's mount point.
+- To prevent data corruption, we prevent multiple deployments from being active and mounted to the same service.
+This means that there will be a small amount of downtime when re-deploying a service that has a volume attached.

 <Banner variant="info">
 Join the [🚅｜priority-boarding](https://discord.gg/railway) channel in our